Incident Manager Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For Incident Managers, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
-The average beginner in this position makes around $63K, but folks who have been around for five to 10 years see a markedly higher median salary of $76K.
-Incident Managers bring in $87K after working for 10 to 20 years.
-People who have worked for more than 20 years report a median income of $94K, which is barely higher than the median for folks with 10 to 20 years of experience.
+Incident Managers with a rich background of experience are typically rewarded with larger paychecks.
+Salaries of relatively inexperienced workers fall in the neighborhood of $62K, but folks who have racked up five to 10 years see a notably higher median of $77K.
+Incident Managers claiming one to two decades of experience make an estimated median of $86K.
+People who have worked for more than 20 years report a median income of $95K, which is barely higher than the median for folks with 10 to 20 years of experience.